Eric24234234/Bugs/README.md

 **Actual result**
 The info about uploading additional pages appears twice on page.
-Additional info: on mockup the info under the button is not shown,=.
+Additional info: on mockup the info under the button is not shown.